Codependent Relationships: Takers and CaretakersBy Dr. Margaret Paul

 Are you a taker or a caretaker?
-Discover how this relationship system is often the underlying cause of relationship problems, and what you can do to heal a codependent system.
+Discover how this relationship system is often the underlying cause of relationship problems, and what you can do to heal.

 Takers and caretakers - they often seem to find each other!
-As a counselor who has worked with relationships for many years, I can tell you that this is the most frequent relationship dynamic that I encounter.
+As an Inner Bonding facilitator who has worked with relationships for many years, I can tell you that this is the most frequent relationship dynamic that I encounter.